Ryo-Ito/image_registration/README.md

 # image_registration
-image registration program implemented using python algorithms are ART and LDDMM.
+image registration program implemented using python.
+Algorithms are ART and LDDMM.